fudge-py/fudge/docs/index.rst

 Fudge is a Python module for using fake objects (mocks, stubs, etc) to test real ones.

-This module is designed for two specific situations:

-- Replace an object

-  - Temporarily return a canned value for a method or allow a method to be called without affect.

-- Ensure an object is used correctly

-  - Declare expectations about what methods should be called and what arguments should be sent.
+In readable Python code, you declare what methods are available on your fake and how they should be called then you inject that into your application and start testing.
+This declarative approach means you don't have to record and playback actions and you don't have to inspect your fakes after running code.
+If the fake object was used incorrectly then you'll see an informative exception message.

 Fudge was inspired by `Mocha <http://mocha.rubyforge.org/>`_ which is a simpler version of `jMock <http://www.jmock.org/>`_.
 But unlike Mocha, Fudge does not automatically hijack real objects; you explicitly :ref:`patch them <fudge.patcher>` in your test setup.
 And unlike jMock, Fudge is only as strict about expectations as you want it to be.
-If you just want to expect a method call without worrying about its arguments or the type of the arguments then you can.
+If the type of arguments sent to the fake method aren't important then you don't have to declare an expectation for them.

 Download / Install
 ==================